amygao9/Spendrs/README.md

 - navigate to the frontend-web folder
 - run `npm install` to install packages and dependencies
 - run `npm start` to get the development server going
+- navigate to http://localhost:8000/ to run the server on localhost!

 ## Backend

  - navigate to the backend folder
  - run `npm install` to install packages and dependencies
- - run `npm start` to get the server going
+ - run `npm start` to get the server going on http://localhost:3000/

 ## API Routes
  - Please view our API.md for an overview of the routes in our server and instructions about usage with Postman.